JSpielz/EECS470_LAB1/README.md

 stage.
 There are 5 files for the pipeline stages:
 `stage_{if,id,ex,mem,wb}.sv`.
 The register file is in `regfile.sv` and is instantiated inside the ID stage.
-Finally, the stages are tied together by the pipeline module in `pipeline.sv`.
+Finally, the stages are tied together by the cpu module in `cpu.sv`.

 The `sys_defs.svh` file contains all of the `typedef`s and `define`s that are used in the pipeline and testbench.
 The testbench and